 The first recommended fundraising approach is to form a Mello-Roos Community Facilities District (CFD) consisting of the properties on the water wait list.
-Based upon our initial investigation, formation of such a district is permitted under the Community Facilities Act of 1982.
-In fact, a number of years ago members of UnLoc, a group consisting of water wait list members, were exploring formation of a Mello-Roos CFD and concluded it was legally permissible.

-Implementation will require approval by two-thirds of the property owners that would comprise the district, since funding is through a special property tax under the provisions of the State Constitution and Proposition 218.
-While this is a substantial hurdle, the Committee believes CFD formation would be in the best interest of those on the CCSD water wait list, given the critical role the BRP will play as part of the process of obtaining a regular coastal development permit for Cambria's SWF that would allow Cambria to resume modest residential development under the WMP to include all water wait list property owners.
+Formation of such a district is permitted under the Community Facilities Act of 1982.
+Implementation will require approval by two-thirds of the property owners that would comprise the district.
+While this is a substantial hurdle, the committee believes CFD formation would be in the best interest of those on the CCSD water wait list, given the critical role the BRP will play in obtaining the regular development and operating permit permits for Cambria's SWF which that would allow Cambria to resume modest residential development under the WMP to include all water wait list property owners.